 - To lobby for removal of those Parts of the Animal Welfare Act that allow DoC, OSPRI and their contractors to wilfully and recklessly ill-treat wild animals.

 - To promote and enhance New Zealand’s understanding of the dangers to and destruction of fauna and wildlife by the aerial application of Sodium Monofluroacetate, otherwise known as “1080”;

-- To achieve the objectives herein the Party will make its utmost endeavour to elect competent men and women to the Parliament of New Zealand;
+- To achieve the objectives herein the Party will make its utmost endeavour to have elected competent men and women to the Parliament of New Zealand;

-- To obtain the objectives the Party may enter into arrangements, including component Party arrangements with other political parties or organisations.
+- To attain the objectives the Party may enter into arrangements, including component Party arrangements with other political parties or organisations.

 3.1 Any individual person or persons and any incorporated or un-incorporated society, corporate body, institution or other organisation may become a member of the Party by: